AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-system-requirements-and-prerequisites.md

 **Client browser minimum requirements for component viewers:**

 * Supported on the following operating system versions or later:
-  * Microsoft® Windows® 7
+  * Microsoft&reg; Windows&reg; 7
   * macOS X 10.12
 * Supported on the following browser/platform versions or later:
-  * Android™ OS 4.x
+  * Android&trade; OS 4.x
-  * BlackBerry® 10 on native browsers.
+  * BlackBerry&reg; 10 on native browsers.
 Only video playback is supported.
   * Chrome 82
   * Edge
   * Firefox 77